 The recurring revenue model is often associated with Software-as-a-Service companies that offer software over the Internet on a subscription basis, like Zoom or Salesforce, but several other industries have adopted the model:

-Bear in mind that MRR is meant to be used to measure the growth and financial health of your business.
-Including non-recurring revenue, such as once-off setup fees, in your MRR calculation inflates your MRR and won’t provide an accurate picture of your growth rate.
+Bear in mind that this number is meant to be used to measure the growth and financial health of your business.
+Including non-recurring revenue, such as once-off setup fees, in your MRR calculation inflates your number and won’t provide an accurate picture of your growth rate.
 Only include payments that automatically recur until a customer cancels in your calculation.

 Don’t make the mistake of including the full value of a monthly subscription in your calculations when it comes to discounted customers.
 You need to take any discounts and special offers into account to gain an accurate picture of your MRR.

 As a subscription business, you need to keep a close eye on your growth rates.
 By regularly calculating your MRR, you can gain insights that will help you focus your marketing and customer acquisition strategies in the right way.

 If your MRR is declining, it’s time to focus your sales efforts on acquisition.
 If it’s stagnant, you should consider changing your pricing strategy.
 And if it’s increasing…well, you should keep doing what you are doing!